www.panelsoft.com

 User Interfaces and Usability for Embedded Systems

-Usability for Embedded Systems
+User Interface Design for Embedded Systems

 2 Day Course

-Ease of use can be a major selling factor in a modern product.
 As embedded systems become more sophisticated, making new features intuitive is a huge challenge.
 This course teaches the software engineer or user interface designer the skills required to design a new user interface or recognise where an existing interface can be improved.
 The class strikes a balance between concrete topics such as menus and icons, and providing the student with general principles for good design, such as direct manipulation and task analysis.

 Both graphical and non-graphical interfaces are considered, and examples discussed include industrial equipment, medical equipment and consumer devices.